lorisleiva/laravel-actions-docs/2.x/execute-as-commands.md

 ## From command to action

-Finally, you will need to implement the `asController` method in order to parse the command's input into a call to your `handle` method.
+Finally, you will need to implement the `asCommand` method in order to parse the command's input into a call to your `handle` method.

-The `asController` method provides you with the `CommandDecorator` as a first argument which is an instance of `Illuminate\Console\Command`.
+The `asCommand` method provides you with the `CommandDecorator` as a first argument which is an instance of `Illuminate\Console\Command`.

 This means you can use it to fetch command arguments and options but also to prompt and/or display something back to the terminal.